Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Solution Approach and Simulations

 The traffic network is given by a directed graph $\mathcal{G} = (\mathcal{V},\mathcal{E})$, as defined above.
 In the simulation examples, the graph $\mathcal{G}$ is chosen to be a grid with $R \times C$ nodes, although any directed network can be employed in principle.
 Each road $e\in\mathcal{E}$ is assigned a length $\ell_{e}\in\mathbb{R}_{\ge0}$, capacity $u_{e}\in\mathbb{R}_{\ge0}$, risk $r_{e}\in[0,1]$, and toll $c_{e}\in\mathbb{R}_{\ge0}$.
 The free-flow travel time on $e$ is $t_{0,e}\in\mathbb{R}_{\ge0}$, and a maximum travel time $t_{e}^{\mathrm{max}}\in\mathbb{R}_{\ge0}$ is included for normalization.
 The function $t_{e}(x_{e})$ follows the common BPR form so that increased flow $x_{e}$ raises the travel time on edge $e$.

 To model individual route choices, each demand $m\in\mathcal{M}$ can be decomposed into discrete travelers or agents who share the same origin $o_m$ and destination $d_m$.
-Each traveler $i$ (of type $m$) has a cost function that includes road risk, travel time, and toll components.
-In addition, the cost model incorporates an adherence term linked to a recommended path and can include incentives offered to reduce monetary burdens.
+Each traveler $i$ of type $m$ has a cost function that includes components for road risk, travel time, and tolls.
+In addition, the cost model incorporates an adherence term linked to a recommended path and may include incentives to reduce financial burdens.
 Specifically, the total cost of a path $p$ for traveler $i$ is

 The notation $\theta_{1,i}$, $\theta_{2,i}$, $\theta_{3,i}$, and $\theta_{4,i}$ reflects the traveler's preferences regarding road risk, time, monetary costs, and adherence to the recommended path, respectively. $\mathbb{I}\{p \neq p^{\mathrm{r}}\}$ is an indicator function that adds an adherence-related penalty if the traveler deviates from the recommended path.